Zoidmania/pyllock/readme.md

 - Specify your main dependencies in the `dependencies` list under the `[project]` section using [PEP 508][pep-508]-style strings.
+- Place the extra development dependencies (like linters, debuggers, etc) in a list called `dev` in the `[project.optional-dependencies]` section, also using [PEP 508][pep-508]-style strings.
-- Place the extra development dependencies (like linters, the test suite, etc) in a list called `dev` in the `[project.optional-dependencies]` section, also using [PEP 508][pep-508]-style strings.
+- Place the extra development dependencies (like linters, the test suite, etc) in a list called `test` in the `[project.optional-dependencies]` section, also using [PEP 508][pep-508]-style strings.
 - Unlike `requirements.txt`, you _don't_ need to specify _all_ dependencies, only the ones your project needs _directly_.
 Don't specify dependencies of your dependencies in `pyproject.toml`.